adenger/mutations-ppin/README.md

 ## Installation

-Clone and import into Eclipse or download the jar and json files from the *jar* folder
+Download the jar and json files from the *jar* folder or clone and import into Eclipse

 ## Parameters